sustainable-rails/trace_id/README.md

-[original-trace-id] queuing job for active Customer 2 [original-trace-id] queuing job for active Customer 3 [original-trace-id] queuing job for active Customer 4 Changing trace id from 'original-trace-id' to 'new-trace-id-1' Changing trace id from 'original-trace-id' to 'new-trace-id-2' Changing trace id from 'original-trace-id' to 'new-trace-id-3' Changing trace id from 'original-trace-id' to 'new-trace-id-4'
+[original-trace-id] queuing job for active Customer 2 [original-trace-id] queuing job for active Customer 3 [original-trace-id] queuing job for active Customer 4 Changing trace id from 'original-trace-id' to 'new-trace-id-1' in job for Customer 1 Changing trace id from 'original-trace-id' to 'new-trace-id-2' in job for Customer 2 Changing trace id from 'original-trace-id' to 'new-trace-id-3' in job for Customer 3 Changing trace id from 'original-trace-id' to 'new-trace-id-4' in job for Customer 4
 ```

 You can see that for Customer 4 the trace id was changed to `new-trace-id-4`, which if you search for shows you:

 ```
-Changing trace id from 'original-trace-id' to 'new-trace-id-4' [new-trace-id-4] perform(4)
+Changing trace id from 'original-trace-id' to 'new-trace-id-4' in job for Customer 4 [new-trace-id-4] perform(4)
 [new-trace-id-4] checking Customer 4
 [new-trace-id-4] Sending Customer 4 the welcome email